 For two weeks, Brittany Ernsperger’s depression and anxiety were so overwhelming she couldn’t even wash the dishes.
 The messy kitchen made her feel like a failure, which made finishing the dishes even more challenging.

-"I walked by them morning and night and all day long," Ernsperger wrote in a Facebook post.
+"I walked by them morning and night and all day long," Ernsperger wrote in a Facebook post last year.
 "And just looked at them.
 Telling myself that I could do them.
 Telling myself that I would.
 And feeling defeated everyday that I didn’t."

-When the 25-year-old finally washed them, she snapped a picture of the mound of clean dishes and shared it on social media with a powerful message.
+When the 26-year-old finally washed them, she snapped a picture of the mound of clean dishes and shared it on social media with a powerful message that still resonates.

 “This is what depression looks like.
 No. Not the clean dishes.
-But that there were that many dishes in the first place,” Ernsperger wrote in her Facebook post that has been shared more than 200,000 times since June 30.
+But that there were that many dishes in the first place,” Ernsperger wrote in the post that has been shared more than 350,000 times and it has more than 17,000 comments since June 2018.
 “Three-days ago I sat on the kitchen floor and stared at them while I cried.
 I knew they needed to be done.
 I wanted to do them so bad.
 But depression pulled me under.”